 - Techniques to help defining a vision, scoping it at different stages, and planning each stage

-- Understanding the HCI community (and sub communities)
+- Understanding your research community (and sub communities)

 - Mentoring (see below)

 - Be present.
 We should talk as a group about what this means, and when.
 To me, this is both about our individual relationship (showing up when you say you will) and about the lab life (having core hours when people are around) and about community — e.g. not being on devices during lab meetings.
 It also means bringing energy and optimism to learning and challenging your comfort zone and your mentors!

 - Transparency and Communication.
 I will try to be clear about how decisions are being made, and invite bottom up contributions to them whenever possible.
 Some specific things to do here